Probabilistic Asynchronous Arbitrary Pattern Formation: Algorithm Details

-We say that a configuration is \emph{sym-regular}, if two string of angles, centered at the center $c(P)$ of $C(P)$, with opposite orientations, are equal, \emph{i.e.}, if there exists $r,r'\in P$ (possibly $r=r'$) such that $SA_{c(P), r, \lcirclearrowright}(P)=SA_{c(P), r', \rcirclearrowleft}(P)$.
-We define the \emph{centered equiangular of biangular set} (CEB) set $CEB(P)$ of a configuration $P$ as follow: \\ -- {If $P$ is not regular nor sym-regular:} then $P$ does not have a CEB-set. \\ -- {If the whole configuration $P$ is equiangular or biangular:} then $CEB(P) = P$ and, \emph{in this case, the center of the configuration $c(P)$ is the center of regularity}. \\ -- {Otherwise:} the CEB-set is the maximum subset of robots that is equiangular or biangular with center $c(P)$.
-The robots in the CEB-set must be closer to the center than the other robots.
-Also, in this case, the CEB-set must not include robots that can change the smallest enclosing circle of $P$.
-The construction of the CEB-set $Q$ of a regular or sym-regular configuration $P$ is presented as Algorithm \ref{algo:constructCEBSet}.
+We define the \emph{centered equiangular of biangular set} (CEB) set $CEB(P)$ of a configuration $P$ as follow: \\ $\bullet$ {If $P$ is not regular nor sym-regular:} then $P$ does not have a CEB-set \ie, $CEB(P) = \emptyset$. \\ $\bullet$ {If the whole configuration $P$ is equiangular or biangular:} then $CEB(P) = P$ and, \emph{in this case, the center of the configuration $c(P)$ is the center of regularity}. \\ $\bullet$ {Otherwise:} the CEB-set $Q$ is constructed as follow.
+Initially, $Q=\emptyset$.
+Let $S$ be the set of smallest robots (according to the partial ordering of robots) such that $Q\cup S$ does not hold $C(P)$.
+If $Q\cup S$ is equiangular or biangular then add the robots of $S$ in $Q$ and start again, otherwise stop and $CEB(P) = Q$.
+Informally, the CEB set is the biggest subset of $P$ containing smallest robots that is equiangular or biangular with center $c(P)$ and that does not hold $C(P)$.
+Since $n\geq 5$, if all robots are on $SEC(P)$, there exist some robots that can be moved without changing $SEC(P)$, so that $Q\neq \emptyset$.